-The Honma Residence (本間家旧本邸, Honma-ke Kyūhontei) in Sakata is a grand old house dating back to the Edo Period that has been well preserved and has many interesting features that visitors can explore.
+The Honma Residence (本間家旧本邸, Honma-ke Kyūhontei) in Sakata is a grand old house dating back to the Edo Period (1603-1868), which has been well preserved and has many interesting features that visitors can explore.
 The building was formerly owned by the Honma clan, a wealthy merchant family in the area, and is one of two main tourist spots in the city associated with the family, alongside the Honma Museum of Art.

 The Honma clan achieved wealth as merchants in the shipping trade during the Edo Period.
 The family became influential as economic advisors to the local lord and in community improvement initiatives like erosion control, land reclamation and firefighting.
 The building, dating to 1768, was given to the Honma family after originally serving as the residence for agents of the shogunate visiting from Edo.
 The family lived here until 1945, after which the property became a community center before being opened as a public historical site in 1982.